Boozhoo, Tawnshi, Shé:kon, Qanuitpin, Welcome

 - developing effective strategies and learning opportunities that are responsive, flexible, and accessible to improve student achievement and well-being,

 - closing the gap in student achievement in the areas of literacy and numeracy, and

 - increasing retention and Indigenous student graduation rates to support the pursuit of postsecondary education or training and/or to enter the workforce.

 Under Ontario’s First Nations, Métis, and Inuit (FNMI) Education Policy Framework, Niagara Catholic encourages all Indigenous students to self-identify as part of a VOLUNTARY AND CONFIDENTIAL process.
-According to the Ministry of Education, the information will help school boards improve programs and supports for Indigenous students, and enable them to focus their efforts on student achievement.
+Niagara Catholic uses information gathered from the self-identification process to support Indigenous students through:

 - Accessing culturally relevant materials and programs in schools, allowing Indigenous students to see themselves reflected in the learning materials.